bemasc/risav/draft-xu-risav.md

 1. **Prior knowledge of the outer MTU**.
 If a participating AS knows the minimum outer MTU on all active routes to another AS (e.g., from the terms of a transit or peering agreement), it SHOULD use this information to calculate the inner MTU of a RISAV SA with that AS.
 1. **Estimation of the outer MTU**.
 If the outer MTU is not known in advance, the participating ASes MUST estimate and continuously monitor the MTU, disabling the SA if the inner MTU falls below the minimum acceptable value.
 An acceptable MTU estimation procedure is described in {mtu-estimation}.

 If the minimum acceptable inner MTU is close or equal to a common outer MTU value (e.g., 1500 octets), RISAV will not be usable in its baseline configuration.
-To enable larger inner MTUs, participating ASes MAY offer support for AGGFRAG {{!RFC9347}} in the IKEv2 handshake if they are able to deploy it.
+To enable larger inner MTUs, participating ASes MAY offer support for AGGFRAG {{!RFC9347}} in the IKEv2 handshake if they are able to deploy it (see {ts-replay}).

 ## MTU Enforcement